KathyLau/shop-poc/docs/database.rst

 * id: integer id of data entry
 * name: a string holding the customer's name
-* address: a string holding the customer's address
+* email: a string holding the customer's email address
+* password: a string holding the customer's login password

 ==================   ============
 Key                  Value